 - In July 2018, a jury in St. Louis awarded 22 women $4.6 billion against J&J for causing their stage 4 ovarian cancer related to using the powder on their genitals. (com)

-The bottom line is there is a link between stage 4 ovarian cancer and using talcum powder.
+The bottom line is there is a link between stage 4 ovarian cancer, mesothelioma and using talcum powder.
 If you have been diagnosed with stage 4 ovarian cancer and used talcum powder, you have legal rights.

 Get Stage 4 Ovarian Cancer Legal Help Immediately